ir-engine/developer-docs/docs/manual/03_modules/04_api/01_documentationSystem.md

     class L,M,N output;
 ```

-The diagram above illustrates how different components work together to generate the API documentation in iR Engine.
-It shows the flow from developer-created files through the documentation generation process to the final user-accessible documentation.
+This diagram shows how components work together to generate API documentation, from developer files to the Swagger UI.

 ## OpenAPI configuration